EpicGL/admin-deshboard/README.md

 ## Usage

-Navigation: Use the sidebar navigation to navigate between different sections.
+**Navigation:** Use the sidebar navigation to navigate between different sections.

-User Management: Access the user management section to add, edit, or delete user accounts.
+**User Management:** Access the user management section to add, edit, or delete user accounts.

-Settings: Customize dashboard settings and preferences as needed.
+**Settings:** Customize dashboard settings and preferences as needed.

-Theme: You can change your theme in one Click and change color for everything Employee Management: Access your Employee management section to add, edit, or delete user accounts.
+**Theme:** You can change your theme in one Click and change color for everything

+**Employee Management:** Access your Employee Management section to add, edit, or delete user accounts.

+**Rich text editor:** Your Have Access to one of the most powerful Text editor where you can add images in your post and other powerful features

 ### License